Nothing Less than Excellence

 8minute is made up of more than 100 professionals who bring deep expertise across the project lifecycle, including solar and storage technologies, plant engineering and optimization, utility resource planning, land assembly, land-use permitting and entitlement, structured finance and transactions.
 While we’d love to boast about them all here, let’s start with our leadership team.

 Founder & CEO

-Tom founded 8minute Solar Energy in 2009 with a vision for making solar-plus-storage the lowest cost, most reliable form of energy on the planet – even when the sun isn’t shining.
-With more than 20 years of executive management experience and a scientific and analytical approach that drives the company, Tom has transformed 8minute from a boutique developer to a nationwide leader in solar-plus-storage that is shaping the future of energy.
-Through a relentless focus on technology, innovation, and scale, the company’s best-in-class team is setting new records and leading the clean energy transition making his vision a reality.
-Today, 8minute has more than 18 GW of solar and 24 GWh of storage projects under development, enough to provide clean and reliable power for 20 million Americans – day and night, for less than the cost of fossil fuels.
+Tom founded 8minute Solar Energy (8minute) in 2009 with a vision for making solar-plus-storage the lowest cost, most reliable form of energy on the planet – even when the sun isn’t shining.
+With more than 20 years of executive management experience and a scientific, analytical approach driving the company, Tom has transformed 8minute from a boutique developer to a record-breaking solar technology leader shaping the clean energy transition.
+Today, 8minute has more than 18 GW of solar and 24 GWh of storage projects under development, enough to provide clean, reliable power for 20 million Americans – day and night, for less than the cost of fossil fuels.

-Throughout the course of his career, Tom has led transactions totaling over $10 billion in power purchase agreements and project finance deals.
-Prior to founding 8minute, Tom’s professional life featured tenures in entrepreneurship, real estate development and investment banking, as well as a management consultant with McKinsey & Company in energy and technology sectors.
+Over his career, Tom has led transactions totaling over $10 billion in power purchase agreements and project finance deals.
+Prior to founding 8minute, Tom’s worked in real estate development, investment banking, and management consulting with McKinsey & Company.

 Tom earned his undergraduate degree in Physics and Mathematics from the University of Cologne in Germany and a Ph.D. in Physics and Astronomy from the California Institute of Technology (Caltech), which he attended as a Fulbright Scholar.